tlee753/tylerjlee.me/_pages/design.md

     |-Google Plus
     |-Email

-About me coudld be a parallax scroll through of einstein/john wooden quotes and end on things i enjoy.
+About me could be a parallax scroll through of einstein/john wooden quotes and end on things i enjoy.

 Movie page should have discuss favorite movie as well as star wars/indiana jones then move onto the list